utk-cs340-fall22/WorkoutApp/README.md

 * Michael Gibson

 ## Sprint 1 Backlog
+* All members ensure they can pull, edit, and push to the repo
 * All members familiarize themselves with Django
 * Create basic Django site
 * Create Input Workout Page